 A partial list of data sources can be found here.

-Global Energy Monitor researchers perform data validation by comparing our dataset against proprietary and public data such as Platts World Energy Power Plant database and the World Resource Institute’s Global Power Plant Database, as well as various company and government sources.
+Global Energy Monitor researchers perform data validation by comparing our dataset against proprietary and public data such as S&P Global’s World Energy Power Plant database, the World Resource Institute’s Global Power Plant Database, Wiki-Solar, CSP Guru, as well as various company and government sources.

-For each solar farm, a wiki page is created on Global Energy Monitor’s wiki.
+For each solar project larger than 20 MW (10 MW for Arabic-speaking countries) capacity, a wiki page is created on Global Energy Monitor’s wiki.
 Under standard wiki convention, all information is linked to a publicly-accessible published reference, such as a news article, company or government report, or a regulatory permit.
 In order to ensure data integrity in the open-access wiki environment, Global Energy Monitor researchers review all edits of project wiki pages.